So you are looking for the best Homekit devices and accessories to secure and automate your home and you want to take the control into your hands?

 - Comfortable to hold.

-The WeMo Dimmer light switch is compatible with Apple Homekit-enabled devices and accessories.
+The WeMo Dimmer light switch is one of the best Apple Homekit devices and accessories.
 It features a touch-sensitive dimmer along with a faceplate.
 For setup, you need to install the WeMo app.
-It only requires WiFi and a neutral wire, no hub or subscription. you can control your WeMo Dimmer through the WeMo app or with your voice by pairing it with Alexa, google assistant, or Apple Homekit.
+It only requires WiFi and a neutral wire, no hub or subscription. you can control your WeMo Dimmer through the WeMo app or with your voice by pairing it with Alexa, Google Assistant, or Apple Homekit.

 Now even ceiling fans are compatible with Apple HomeKit-enabled devices and accessories.
 Hunter’s fans are Wi-Fi enabled and can be controlled by any iOS device.
 However, The fan comes with a dimmable LED light bulb covered with cased white glass, letting you control the lightening of the bulb with a long-lasting life span. thanks to the addition of HomeKit and WiFi they are the best in the market.